 What is the top measure of financial performance that stands out in the retail industry?
 You may have heard of sales per square foot or SPF for short.
 Professional appraisers benchmark retail stores on SPF – and for a good reason:

 - Floor space is expensive.
 Successful retailers utilize it to maximize their revenues.
 For each business concept there is a sweet spot square footage that works best.

-- Rent is a major operating expense for retailers.
+- Retailers treat rent as a major operating expense.
 Rents in excess of 10% of gross revenue are a red flag.

 - It takes more labor to service a larger than needed floor space.
-This erodes the retail business profit margins.
+And this erodes the retail business profit margins.

 Top valuation multiples for a retail business